 Applicable Law means:

 i) any statute or regulations or other law, regulation or by-law or any rule, code, judgment, decision or direction having the force of law; and

 ii) any regulation, rule, code, direction, determination, guidance or other document which does not have the force of law but which a supplier of the Goods (acting in accordance with all of its obligations in this Agreement) would comply with as a matter of customary good practice, of England and Wales or any relevant part thereof, or of the European Union (to the extent relevant and applicable) or any public body, authority, local or national agency, department, inspectorate, ministry, official or public or statutory person (whether autonomous or not) which has appropriate jurisdiction.

-In addition, Kelda Group is meeting its supply chain commitments on slavery and human trafficking by undertaking the following steps during the 2016/17 financial year:
+In addition, Kelda Group has continued meeting its supply chain commitments on slavery and human trafficking by continuing with the following steps during the 2017/18 financial year:

-- Including relevant pass/fail criteria for all Procurement led tender processes and new vendor requests
+- We have included Modern Slavery specific pass/fail criteria for all Procurement led tender processes and new vendor requests.

 Richard Flint, Chief Executive

 (Statement approved by Kelda Holdings Board 30th January 2019)